Genesis-Engineering/square-design/README.md

 # square-design

-Square Design System for all Genesys Engineering Ecosystem
+Square Design System for all Genesis Engineering Ecosystem

 ## Installation